 We look for candidates of high intellectual ability, usually evidenced by at least a 2:1 degree but who can also demonstrate a commitment to the Bar and a flair for advocacy, combined with common sense and sound judgment.
 If words such as highly motivated, robust, a real team player apply to you, then we would like to hear from you.

-Please note, first round interviews will be held on 24 March 2018 and second round interviews on 16 and 17 April 2018.
+First round interviews will be held on 24 March 2018 and second round interviews will be held on 16 and 17 April 2018.